APPSeCONNECT is a next generation integration platform that provides developers and partners an easy way to connect two or more business applications

 - Action : All the actions based on the selected schema would be available.
 You can also modify Action filters by clicking on the Configure Filter button.

 - Credential : You need to click the button Add, beside Credential to add token in the list.
-Select the Credential Token added for storing the credential provided for the application in the OP Agent.
+Select the Credential Token added for storing the credential provided for the application in the OP Agent and Cloud Agent.

-10) Once all the details are the provided click Save button.
+10) Once all the details are the provided click Save & Close button.

 11) Drag the mapper node and the destination application in the design panel.

-12) Provide the node configuration details for the destination application and click save button.
+12) Provide the node configuration details for the destination application and click Save & Close button.
+Drag the End node in the designer panel.

 Note : The Node type for the destination applications is selected as POST as data would be posted to the destination application from Source.